brettz9/atyourcommand/README.md

 addons?

-1. Modify filebrowser-enhanced to allow right-click on folder or file to get the path as path (could go to location bar for URL, but not for folder, so add this too)
+1. Modify filebrowser-enhanced to allow right-click on folder or file to get the path (could go to location bar for URL, but not for folder, so add this too)